neoversionsix/Psyence/Scientific-Morality.md

 # 1 Introduction

-Scientific Morality aims to increase in scope and accuracy as Science evolves to reveal how we can optimise for the sustainable well-being of consciousness.
-The word 'Scientific' comes from the fact that the moral compass that is developing here is built using the [Scientific Method](https://en.wikipedia.org/wiki/Scientific_method).
+Psyence aims to increase in scope and accuracy as Science evolves to reveal how we can optimise for the sustainable well-being of consciousness.
+The moral compass that is developing here is built using the [Scientific Method](https://en.wikipedia.org/wiki/Scientific_method).
 Many of the assumptions made here are identical to the assumptions that allow traditional Science to function.

-Scientific Morality can be considered '[Religion](https://en.wikipedia.org/wiki/Religion) generation 3.0' because it retains some desirable aspects of previous Religions (e.g. synchronising beings to function together) while adding powerful functions made possible by advancing technologies.
-Anyone who follows the system of beliefs here can be considered a 'Scientific Moralist'.
+Psyence can be considered '[Religion](https://en.wikipedia.org/wiki/Religion) generation 3.0' because it retains some desirable aspects of previous Religions (e.g. synchronising beings to function together) while adding powerful functions made possible by advancing technologies.
+Anyone who follows the system of beliefs here can be considered a 'Psientist'.

 # 2 Understanding Religion 3.0